 How to Automate Patch Distribution with Action1 Patch Management Solution

 Platforms like Action1 win over traditional Windows administration utilities.
-With Action1 RMM, you can establish the patch management system and automate delivery to remote endpoints.
+With Action1, you can establish the patch management system and automate delivery to remote endpoints.

 How to Review Critical Updates Prior to Installing Them Automatically?